 Why Picasso’s Guernica Will Always Matter

-One of my favourite things about living in Madrid is the easy access to Picasso’s iconic works, especially the Guernica.
+One of my favourite things about living in Madrid is the easy access to a wide array of the world’s most precious art heritage, particularly Picasso’s iconic Guernica.

-I’ve always tried to be honest with myself about the world in all its beauty and ugliness –and this masterpiece combines those two qualities in powerful ways.
-It’s definitely the defining portrait of our age.
+A key quality for an artist, in my opinion, is to be honest about the world in all its beauty and ugliness –and this masterpiece combines those two in powerful ways.
+This is what makes the Guernica the defining portrait of our age.

 At the time, Picasso had been commissioned to create a painting for the Republican government in exile, to be displayed at a Paris exhibition.
 Facing a creative block, Picasso read Steer’s reports and other accounts from Spain, and in his anger decided to change course and attempt to capture the suffering inflicted on the town.
 Having a very sullen mood, he only started working on what would be one of his earliest politically inclined pieces on May 1, 1937, approximately three weeks before the scheduled launch of the exhibit.
 Guernica was not completed until early June, about two weeks after the pavilion opened.